Aliases for ANGPT1 Gene

 Previous GeneCards Identifiers for ANGPT1 Gene

 This gene encodes a secreted glycoprotein that belongs to the angiopoietin family.
 Members of this family play important roles in vascular development and angiogenesis.
 All angiopoietins bind with similar affinity to an endothelial cell-specific tyrosine-protein kinase receptor.
 The protein encoded by this gene is a secreted glycoprotein that activates the receptor by inducing its tyrosine phosphorylation.
 It plays a critical role in mediating reciprocal interactions between the endothelium and surrounding matrix and mesenchyme and inhibits endothelial permeability.
 The protein also contributes to blood vessel maturation and stability, and may be involved in early development of the heart.
-Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Sep 2015]
+Mutations in this gene are associated with hereditary angioedema. [provided by RefSeq, Aug 2020]

 GeneCards Summary for ANGPT1 Gene

 ANGPT1 (Angiopoietin 1) is a Protein Coding gene.
-Diseases associated with ANGPT1 include chronic myocardial ischemia and lipodermatosclerosis.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include receptor binding and receptor tyrosine kinase binding.
-An important paralog of this gene is FGB.
+Diseases associated with ANGPT1 include Angpt1-Related Hereditary Angioedema With Normal C1inh and Hereditary Angioedema.
+Among its related pathways are ERK Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and receptor tyrosine kinase binding.
+An important paralog of this gene is ANGPT2.

 Binds and activates TEK/TIE2 receptor by inducing its dimerization and tyrosine phosphorylation.
 Plays an important role in the regulation of angiogenesis, endothelial cell survival, proliferation, migration, adhesion and cell spreading, reorganization of the actin cytoskeleton, but also maintenance of vascular quiescence.
 Required for normal angiogenesis and heart development during embryogenesis.
 After birth, activates or inhibits angiogenesis, depending on the context.
 Inhibits angiogenesis and promotes vascular stability in quiescent vessels, where endothelial cells have tight contacts.
 In quiescent vessels, ANGPT1 oligomers recruit TEK to cell-cell contacts, forming complexes with TEK molecules from adjoining cells, and this leads to preferential activation of phosphatidylinositol 3-kinase and the AKT1 signaling cascades.
 In migrating endothelial cells that lack cell-cell adhesions, ANGT1 recruits TEK to contacts with the extracellular matrix, leading to the formation of focal adhesion complexes, activation of PTK2/FAK and of the downstream kinases MAPK1/ERK2 and MAPK3/ERK1, and ultimately to the stimulation of sprouting angiogenesis.
 Mediates blood vessel maturation/stability.
 Implicated in endothelial developmental processes later and distinct from that of VEGF.
 Appears to play a crucial role in mediating reciprocal interactions between the endothelium and surrounding matrix and mesenchyme.